-This frugal, easy homemade tomato sauce recipe uses fresh tomatoes WITH skins.
-The meatless Italian flavors are great for spaghetti, pasta, pizza, or soup!
-If you’re a meat lover, try my homemade 15-minute Italian meatballs and my tasty French bread.
+This quick and easy homemade tomato sauce recipe uses fresh tomatoes WITH skins.
+The smooth, rich Italian flavors are great for spaghetti, pasta, pizza, or soup!

-Despite the fact that my hearty spaghetti sauce is really, really good, my sister-in-law is known in our family for making the best spaghetti sauce.
+Even though my Hearty Spaghetti Sauce is really, really good, my sister-in-law is known in our family for making the best spaghetti sauce.

 Her secret weapon?
 Fresh garden tomatoes!